Omak Stampede Inc.

 The Bullfighter’s Career Path: From Local Rodeos to the PBR

-Becoming a PBR bullfighter is a gradual grind that tests both skill and dedication.
+Becoming a PBR bullfighter is a test both skill and dedication.

 For example, the PBR world champion won a $1 million bonus, and the organization paid out more than $16 million in prize money in 2024 alone.
 Bullfighters, as essential support staff, do not have access to this prize structure.